The Top 20 Travel Blogs in Paris in 2019

 <a href="https://luggagehero.com/2019-best-travel-blogs-paris-awards/"><img class="aligncenter size-full wp-image-6337" src="https://4ba1rb1hcqqe3bl4de2xe0t1-wpengine.netdna-ssl.com/wp-content/uploads/2019/06/luggagehero_top-travel-blog_2019_paris_blaa.png" alt="" width="210" height="210" /></a>

-In 2012 I left for my second a trip around and 3 years later when I was still traveling I came up with Traveltomtom as way of documenting my trips and photos.
-Instagram was hot those days and it made me turn my passion for traveling into a lifestyle.
+In 2012 I left for my second a trip around and 3 years later when I was still travelling I came up with Traveltomtom as a way of documenting my trips and photos.
+Instagram was hot those days and it made me turn my passion for travelling into a lifestyle.
 Instagram is fun, but blogging became another passion and my decision to chase making a living out of blogging was the best decision I ever made.
-All of this is born out of the passion for traveling and is what keeps me going.
-In the next 2 years I will visit all the countries in the world, as going places where other people don’t go keeps me inspired.
+All of this is born out of a passion for travelling and is what keeps me going.
+In the next 2 years, I will visit all the countries in the world, as going places where other people don’t go keeps me inspired.

 The Blonde Abroad

 The Blonde Abroad is the go-to website for solo and female travel around the world for all women, by women.
-Kiki is a California native, who, not too long ago left her career in corporate finance to become a world traveler.
-Since quitting her job, she has traveled to over 70 countries and has knocked some big adventures of her bucket list.
+Kiki is a California native, who, not too long ago left her career in corporate finance to become a world traveller.
+Since quitting her job, she has travelled to over 70 countries and has knocked some big adventures off her bucket list.